Do you take formal portraits at weddings?

 What do you look for when you are taking pictures?

 Emotions, interaction, clean compositions, light, color and surprises.
-Also, I don’t take pictures for my clients, as much as I take pictures for my client’s children.
+Also, I don’t take pictures for my clients, as much as I take pictures for my clients’ children.
 What will future generations want to see?
-They’ll want to see a straight shot of mom and dad gazing into the camera looking amazing in their wedding attire, of course.
+They’ll want to see a straight shot of their parents gazing into the camera looking amazing in their wedding attire, of course.
 However, I imagine they’ll actually treasure the real moments that were captured without pretense, predictability, or interference.
 What a gift . . .

 Do you use a flash?